claudiu-stanciu/es_ingestion_meta_doc/templates/media_extraction/README.md

 - create a feed using "Media Ingest" template to extract the metadata +/- content and save the results as JSON files. (the content can be saved in several ways.
 Check below)
 - create a feed using standard "Data Ingest" template to load the media file metadata +/- content into Hive

-## TODO
-- maybe rename media ingest template to media metadata extraction template, as it's not really ingesting the data in Hive at that point

 ## Templates

 ### Media metadata extraction reusable template